Stings

 Multiple Stings

-• Close up hive if safe to do so
+• Close up hive

-• Do not swat or flail arms
+• Do not swat at bees or flail arms

 • Seek physical separation (e.g. get inside a vehicle and drive away)